 - Program and Initiative Development

-Through my consulting, I get to work with a wide variety of fascinating clients who are stuck, need a skilled neutral facilitator, or want to accelerate their organizations in achieving results.
+I get to work with a variety of fascinating clients who are stuck, need a skilled neutral facilitator, or want to accelerate their organizations in achieving results.
 It’s incredibly rewarding helping organizations address a wide variety of challenges and opportunities they encounter using approaches that help them get results.

 University of the Pacific

 As the Alexandra Greene Ottesen Endowed Chair in Benerd College, I teach leadership, organization change, innovation, and inquiry methods.
-Our students at Pacific are incredible and inspire me every day.
+Our students at Pacific inspire me in their dedication to their work and communities.